 Betsy Kuzas has over 20 years of industry experience with a concentration in consulting.
 She was a Senior Manager with Capgemini (formerly Ernst & Young) in heath care management consulting.
 Specific areas of experience and demonstrated results include strategic planning, operational improvement, and enterprise turnaround, ranging from strategic agenda development, program and services planning/growth development, operations assessments and implementation.
 Betsy was the Project Director for the Capgemini turnaround at Phoenix Children's.
 Following Capgemini, she was the Senior Vice President, Clinical Services at Beth Israel Medical Center – Continuum Health Partners, Inc.

 Currently as Executive Vice President & Chief Operations Officer, her responsibilities include patient care organization, professional services, support services and construction.
 She is currently responsible for the master facility plan, including the $538 million Expansion Campus project and satellite development.
 Her accomplishments to date include implementation of the hospital's satellite strategy specifically design, construction, operating budget and go-live, performance turnaround of outsourced Support Services, and assembling the team for the Master Facility Plan by developing an in-house Planning Design and Construction model, and implementation of the Thomas Campus Master Plan.

 Betsy earned an MBA at Baldwin Wallace College, MT (ASCP) – University Hospital Heath System of Cleveland, and a BA from Miami University of Ohio.

-Senior Vice President, Legal Affairs and General Counsel
+Executive Vice President, Legal Affairs and General Counsel